-From 2007 to 2017, Harford Community College has gained over 1,000 enrolled students, expanded 20 acres, and added 5 buildings.
-The growth of this community college has is expected to continue, pushing the school to pursue larger, more ambitious projects.
+From 2007 to 2017, Harford Community College gained over 1,000 enrolled students, expanded 20 acres, and added five buildings.
+The growth of this community college is expected to continue, pushing the school to pursue larger, more ambitious projects.

 Harford wanted to push the design of the complex to the next level without affecting the cohesive image of the campus.

 The new arena angles away from the existing building, creating a translucent slot to house the main entry.
 The arena uses a standard sized ground face block for its skin.
 The skin is designed to create a large scale pattern, which compliments the building’s scale.
 The roof is lifted off of the masonry skin by a translucent clerestory.
 The clerestory accomplishes two important goals, allowing light to flood the interior and also allowing light, color and activity to escape.